 “I don’t care if my next protagonist is a serial killer” I thought to myself after I finished writing my first novel.
 “As long as he or she is easy to get along with.”
 The seven year I spent with the main character of that story have frayed my nerves into swooping tassels.
+I experienced such intense emotion, as if every bit of the story was life and death.
+As if each sentence in the novel was getting chiseled into my heart.
 I thought it would be fun to invent a hysterical persona and narrate everything through her perspective.
 But then I had to put up with her aggravating voice throbbing inside my head.
 It was an endurance test.

 And so Thaniya Rasid appeared in my life two years ago.
 I was earnestly working on a different novel when a bitter sweet short story about making hummus popped out between my fingers.
 I was amused by it, saved it to my hard drive and went back to my initial intention.
 Then there was an outrageously imaginative short story involving falafel.
-Half way through writing a short tense story about shakshuka, I realized I could write a whole novel in that scheme.
+Half way through writing a short tense story about a marriage falling apart because of a shakshuka recipe, I realized I could write a whole novel in that scheme.
 Tell a woman’s story through a set of eating experiences.
 The one third unfinished novel got archived and Spoonful Chronicles began to emerge.
 As if with Thaniya I had willed ease into my life.
 Each chapter materialized before my eyes.
 There was that one day I got stuck.
 I opened my fridge, fished a plump cauliflower out, sat with it in my lap.
 As I caressed the lumpy white vegetable my imagination went floating above the city exploring forbidden territories.
 Half way through the novel, I would dream vivid detailed visions of precisely what was happening next in the story.
 I would wake up itching to write it all down while the images were still alive in my memory.
 “I feel like I am cheating” I told my husband during that phase.
 It was too easy.
 One night I went to sleep with a bag of spinach beneath my pillow.
 The next day my fingers were dancing away at the keyboard describing a textured green leafy nightmare that progressed the narrative is just right shade.
+The intense emotion was set aside for comfortable ease.

 Everything about it was easy.
 Ease upon ease.
 Don’t get me wrong.
 Thaniya is a deeply flawed individual.
 Hysterical in unique and worrying ways.
 Yet she brought with her such abundant gifts.
 Luckily she is not a serial killer.
 When I found myself obsessing about a name for a novel.
 A pursuit of agony that lasted for months the last time around.
 I decided to give the novel a working name, let go of the obsession and wait for the right name to appear on its own.
 Amazingly, the working title grew on me over time.
 Now I can’t imagine calling it anything else.